Fadnavis slams Pawar, NCP for indulging in 'appeasement politics' and 'polarising society' | Politics

 - India

-Senior BJP leader Devendra Fadnavis on Thursday launched a no-holds-barred attack on NCP chief Sharad Pawar over his statements on various issues, including Article 370, 'The Kashmir Files' movie and Ishrat Jahan, and accused his party of indulging in appeasement politics and polarising the society on communal basis.
+Senior BJP leader Devendra Fadnavis on Thursday launched a no-holds-barred attack on NCP chief Sharad Pawar over his statements on various issues, including 'The Kashmir Files' movie, 1993 Mumbai serial blasts and Ishrat Jahan, and accused his party of indulging in appeasement politics and polarising the society on communal basis.

-The BJP leader alleged that Pawar was the first person to use the word ''Hindu terror''.
+The BJP leader alleged that Pawar was the first person to use the term ''Hindu terror''.

+Citing Pawar's recent remarks in which he criticised 'The Kashmir Files', which depicts the exodus of Kashmiri Pandits from the Valley, Fadnavis said the criticism was totally in line with the NCP's decades old track record of appeasement policy and politics and polarising the society on communal basis.

+The Leader of Opposition in the state Assembly tagged the links of various news reports to substantiate his accusations against Pawar and the NCP.

 Ishrat Jahan was killed along with three others in an alleged fake encounter in 2004 in Gujarat.
 The four were accused of being involved in a plot to assassinate the then Gujarat Chief Minister Narendra Modi.